Generalissimo: Usage

 The rank generalissimus of the Soviet Union would have been a generalissimo but some sources assert that Joseph Stalin refused to accept the rank.
-In fact the grade was established by the Presidium of the Supreme Soviet which did not need the "approval" of Stalin.
+In fact the grade was established by the Presidium of the Supreme Soviet, which did not need the approval of Stalin.
 The rank of generalissimo for Stalin was used also by Western diplomacy.

-In the 20th century, the term came to be associated with military officers who took dictatorial power in their countries, especially due to the Spanish Francisco Franco having this rank.
+In the 20th century, the term came to be associated with military officers who took dictatorial power in their respective countries, especially due to the Spanish leader Francisco Franco having this rank.
 As such, it is used in literature depicting fictional Latin American dictatorial regimes, for example Father Hilary's Holiday by Bruce Marshall.